St. Paul Ballet is recognized for its dedication to

 Today’s dancer can do more than ever and choreographers are embracing the new fluid boundaries of ballet.
 Whatever 21st century ballet becomes you can be sure it will be deep and wide and rich as it always has been and St. Paul Ballet wants to be part of its evolution.
 As we extend our movement vocabulary we hope to stir our souls and articulate the resplendent as well as the relevant.

-We are entering our fourth year of collaboration with Element Gym which has been the most enriching and rewarding relationship we could have hoped for.
+We are in our ninth year of collaboration with other arts and fitness organizations which has been one of the most enriching and rewarding relationships we could have hoped for.
 Our community extends beyond our studio doors to embrace what looks like the most unlikely partnership on the surface but is actually a shared vision for uniting community around movement, health, hopes and dreams.
 The things that make communities thrive and make us all stronger and more creative and vibrant.

 We strive to create a nurturing environment in which the student’s individual development is supported.
 The pre-professional program provides students with exceptional clarity and strength while encouraging a life-long love of dance and healthy body image.
 Live accompaniment, enrichment in modern and character dance along with promotion of health and well-being complete the training.